Emperor Caligula: Madman Or Misunderstood?

 roman marble portrait caligula

-The immediate aftermath of Caligula’s death portrays well the Roman sentiment toward the emperor and monarchy.
+The immediate aftermath of Caligula’s death portrays the Roman sentiment toward the emperor well.
 The Senate immediately started a campaign to remove the loathed emperor from Roman history, ordering the destruction of his statues.
 In an unexpected turn of events, instead of the damnatio memoriae, the conspirators found themselves the victims of the new regime.
-Caligula was beloved by the people, and those people wanted revenge against those who killed their emperor.
+Caligula was beloved by the people, and those people wanted revenge against those who had killed their emperor.
 The army, too, wanted vengeance.
 Caligula’s German bodyguard, angered by their failure to protect their emperor, went on a murder spree, killing those involved and those suspected of plotting.
 Claudius, still insecure in his position, had to comply.
 The assassination, however, was a terrible affair, and the propaganda machine of his successors had to tarnish Caligula’s name partly to justify his removal.

 great cameo of france